delir1um/Bizzin/replit.md

 - **Referral System:** Complete referral program where users earn 10 days of free subscription for each successful paid referral.
 Features include unique referral codes, automatic tracking, real-time activation/deactivation based on referee subscription status, and comprehensive dashboard with referral history and earnings tracking.

 **System Design Choices:**
+- **Database Architecture:** Comprehensive Supabase schema with user_profiles (extends auth.users), user_plans, journal_entries, goals, documents, podcast_episodes, early_signups, and admin_users tables with proper RLS policies
-- **Data Access:** All data access is managed through `@/lib/supabase` using the Supabase client-side SDK.
+- **Data Access:** All data access is managed through `@/lib/supabase` using the Supabase client-side SDK with proper table relationships and foreign keys
+- **Admin System:** Full-featured admin dashboard with role-based access using admin_users table or is_admin column, real-time synchronization via Supabase subscriptions
-- **Component-Based:** Heavy reliance on reusable React components and `shadcn/ui` for modularity and consistency.
+- **Component-Based:** Heavy reliance on reusable React components and `shadcn/ui` for modularity and consistency
-- **AI Integration:** Utilizes a hybrid AI architecture for sentiment analysis, leveraging Hugging Face inference API as primary and a robust local analysis engine as fallback.
-AI operates invisibly, providing personalized insights and coaching without cluttering the UI.
-A retroactive AI migration system ensures all existing entries benefit from AI improvements.
+- **AI Integration:** Utilizes a hybrid AI architecture for sentiment analysis, leveraging Hugging Face inference API as primary and a robust local analysis engine as fallback
-- **Security:** Robust Row-Level Security (RLS) policies are implemented across all Supabase tables to ensure data isolation and security.
+- **Security:** Robust Row-Level Security (RLS) policies are implemented across all Supabase tables to ensure data isolation and admin access control

 ## External Dependencies
 - **Supabase:** Used for authentication, database (PostgreSQL), and storage (Supabase Storage).